manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2020-01-05-Is-YouTube-a-Market.md

 One thing that occurs to me is that we could try to replicate things expected from markets, such as:
 *(i)* can supply (content) adapt to the demand (views)? and *(ii)* do the agents in the market behave to maximize profit?
-I believe these questions could be answered in a data-driven manner with YouTube data (which I may have been collecting for the past 3 months, who knows :p).
+I believe these questions could be answered in a data-driven manner with YouTube data (which I may have been collecting for the past 3 months, who knows).

 The second question is perhaps deeper, and is the one that bothers me the most.
 Sometimes, this whole market thing seems to be a center-piece of how to make online social networks better, but during moments of doubt it seems remarkably useless.